Harmony (Never Shout Never album): Melody

+Melody is a digital release described by record label Sire as a "Deluxe Digital Collection".
+It contains the song from Harmony, "cheatercheaterbestfriendeater" as well as an exclusive track titled, "Coffee and Cigarettes" along with a music video for the song.
+It was released on July 27, 2010.

+Promotion

+Upon the release of Harmony, Never Shout Never embarked on the VMA Tour with the Ready Set in August 2010.
+He also performed a secret show with the Ready Set in Lawrence, Kansas, on August 31.
+In the fall of 2010, Never Shout Never co-headlined the Harmony Tour with The Maine, where the bands had fans gather canned food to help those in need.
+As a gift to the fans, they released a live split EP which was made available for free download on Never Shout Never's website.

 Critical reception

 Harmony has so far received mixed to negative reviews.
 Gregory Heaney from Allmusic, although applauding the production of the album, criticized the album's lyrics, saying that "while the production has grown up, Drew still seems to be in the same place as a songwriter. [...]
 Though Drew has proven that he has a good ear for melody, his over-sweetened lyrics rob the songs of any real emotional weight."
 Scott Heisel from Alternative Press, however, was more positive, stating that "the most hated man in emo [...] sounds even stronger than he did on [What is Love?, his debut album], turning in consistently better vocal performances that demonstrate a slight hint of [...] maturity while handling lyrical topics both serious [...] and not-so-much."

 In an interview with Propertyofzack.com, when asked if he was happy with the album's reception, Drew responded, "Sort of.
 It was a fun record to make, but we only had two weeks to make it.
 It was a very fun record.
 Butch was a great guy to work with.
-Harmony was okay; it’s not my favorite album ever.
-I don’t listen to it.
+Harmony was okay; it's not my favorite album ever.
+I don't listen to it.
 I would never listen to it."